Theatro Municipal (São Paulo): Design, construction and inauguration

-The idea of building a representative theatre for the city of São Paulo was inspired by its increasing importance on the international stage.
-From the beginning of 20th century it was inhabited by the Brazilian bourgeoisie, of which a great part was involved in the business of coffee farming.
-The city had also quite a large Italian population.
-So far, the city could only rely on the Teatro São José, which after a fire was no longer suitable for large foreign productions, and more modest theatres such as the Polythéama, the Minerva and the Apolo, which is why the paulistana aristocracy demanded a creation of a new theatre, with a structure similar to some of the best theatres in the world and suitable for staging large opera productions.
+The idea of building a representative theatre for the city of São Paulo was inspired by the increasing importance of the city on the international cultural scene.
+São Paulo was inhabited by the Brazilian bourgeoisie from the beginning of 20th century; a group, in great part, involved in coffee farming.
+The city also had a significantly large Italian population, an immigrant community with both stage artists and experience with theatre construction.
+Residents of São Paulo initially could only rely on the São José Theater, which suffered a fire and was no longer suitable for large foreign productions.
+There were more modest theatres such as the Polythéama, the Minerva, and the Apolo.
+The aristocrats of the São Paulo demanded the creation of a new theatre, with a structure similar to some of the best theatres in the world and suitable for staging large opera productions.

-The place which was chosen for the construction was Morro do Chá, or Tea Hill, which had been the site of the new Teatro São José.
+The place which was chosen for the construction was Morro do Chá, or Tea Hill, which had been the site of the new São José Theater.
 Ramos de Azevedo was the engineer assigned to the construction.
 He was also helped by two Italian architects Cláudio Rossi and Domiziano Rossi.
 In 1903, construction began, and São Paulo gained one of the best venues in the world for the presentation of theatre productions, mainly operas.
-As it was customary in those days, the majority of the materials was imported from Europe, and the architectural reference was Palais Garnier of Paris.
+As was customary at the time, the majority of the construction materials was imported from Europe, and the architecture was inspired by the Palais Garnier of Paris.
 The construction lasted about 8 years.
 The first staged production was the opera Hamlet by Ambroise Thomas.
-The initial idea was to present an opera Il Guarany, but the company, directed by an Italian Titta Ruffo, a celebrated baritone voice of the time, did not want to count on putting works by Brazilian composers in its repertoire.
-Also other problems had happened before the opening night.
-The stage decorations had not arrived in Brazil in time which caused the postponement of the opening date.
-When the new date arrived on 12 September 1911, the result surpassed all the expectations of the public and the city's dominant class.
+The initial idea was to present Antonio Carlos Gomes' opera Il Guarany featuring star baritone Titta Ruffo, but Ruffo didn't have any role by Gomes in his repertoire and suggested that Ambroise Thomas's Hamlet be performed instead, since it was his favorite role.
+Also, other problems arose before the opening night.
+The stage decorations arrived late, which caused the postponement of the opening date.
+When the theatre finally opened on 12 September 1911, the result surpassed all the expectations of the public and the city's dominant class.